XilefTech/CharlieOSX/README.md

 ### How to use CharlieOSX with your robot:
 #### Prerequisites
-- Pybrick OS
+- Pybricks OS
-- Python 3.X
+- some kind of python (idk what exactly)
 - (Pybricks extension for VS-Code)

 1. Download and open this project in VS code